ISCHEMIC STROKE / RECANALISATION THERAPY

 - no specificity for fibrin

-- streptokinase activates plasminogen to plasmin indirectly – in the first step, streptokinase forms a complex with plasminogen, then plasminogen-streptokinase is converted to plasmin-streptokinase complex
+- streptokinase activates plasminogen to plasmin indirectly – initially, streptokinase forms a complex with plasminogen, which is then converted to plasmin-streptokinase complex

 - contraindicated in stroke due to a higher incidence of intracranial bleeding